HAEdwin/homeassistant-entity_ghost/README.md

 ### Receiver Mode
 - **UDP Port**: The port to listen on for entity broadcasts (1024-65535)
-- **Broadcaster Name**: A friendly name for the broadcasting Home Assistant instance
+- **Receiver Name**: A friendly name for the receiving Home Assistant instance

 ## Usage

 ### Broadcaster Mode
 Once configured, the integration will automatically broadcast state changes for the selected entities whenever they change.

+> [!NOTE]
+> Broadcasts do not cross routers by default.
+This keeps traffic local and limits overload.
+>
+> Broadcasting can lead to network congestion if overused.

 ### Receiver Mode
 Once configured, the integration will: